trmnl-core/services/docs/web/content/pages/writing-a-go-service.md

 summary:
 ---

-This is a guide to getting started with go-micro.
+This is a more detailed guide to writing a service and the internals related to it.

-If you prefer a higher level overview of the toolkit first, checkout the introductory blog post [https://micro.mu/blog/2016/03/20/micro.html](https://micro.mu/blog/2016/03/20/micro.html).

-## Writing a Service

 The top level [Service](https://pkg.go.dev/github.com/micro/go-micro/v2#Service) interface is the main component for building a service.
 It wraps all the underlying packages of Go Micro into a single convenient interface.

 ```go
 type Service interface {